European Union affairs

 1. Council of the European Union

-The presidency of the Council of the European Union rotates in an established order among the EU Member States every six months.
+The presidency of the Council rotates among the Member States every six months, following a pre-established order.

-In addition to the formal Councils, ministers also attend informal meetings.
-They are held in the country holding the Presidency of the Council.
+In addition to the formal Council sessions, ministers also attend informal meetings hosted by the country holding the rotating presidency.

-The Ministry is responsible for national-level preparation and monitoring of EU affairs in the transport and communications sectors.
+The Ministry is responsible for monitoring and preparing EU transport and communications matters at the national level.

 The Prime Minister's Office is responsible for Finland's general EU policy and for coordinating the preparation and consideration of EU-related matters in the ministries.
-Decisions concerning the general guidelines of Finland's EU policy are made by the Ministerial Committee on European Union Affairs.
-The Committee is chaired by the Prime Minister.
+The Government’s Ministerial Committee on European Union Affairs makes the key policy decisions on EU affairs under the Prime Minister’s leadership.

 • Ministerial Committee on EU Affairs.